UDOOboard/Bolt-Docs/docs/06_Software_&_OS_Distro/01_Linux/02_Known_issues.md

 ## eMMC Installations

-Unfortunately, the AMD eMMC Driver is not in the main line Kernel so you will not able to install a Linux distribution.
+Unfortunately, the AMD eMMC Driver for the Ryzen v1000 embedded series processors is not in the main line Linux Kernel, so you will not able to install a standard Linux distribution on the eMMC onboard the UDOO BOLT without a little tweaks.
-For this reason if you try to install a Linux distribution on the eMMC memory of the UDOO BOLT it will not be seen or an error will return.

 To install Linux on the eMMC a kernel patch released by AMD is needed.